qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 -------------------------------------------------------------------------------

-* Return the label and symbol settings to have a point marker and a label offset of :kbd:`2.00mm`.
+* Return the label and symbol settings to have a point marker and a label offset of ``2.0`` Millimeters.
 You may like to adjust the styling of the point marker or labels at this stage.

 :ref:`Check your results <label-tool-1>`

-* Set the map to the scale :kbd:`1:100000`.
+* Set the map to the scale ``1:100000``.
 You can do this by typing it into the :guilabel:`Scale` box in the :guilabel:`Status Bar`.
 Modify your labels to be suitable for viewing at this scale.